 Never underestimate the wisdom of the old saying, “what Britain needs is another good war”.
-Peace, jobs, wages, NHS are boring and responsible for the national malaise in politics.
+Peace, jobs, wages, NHS are boring and appear to be responsible for the national malaise in British politics.
 Or are they?
-The May 5th local elections are over and the June 8th general election is on its way.
+The May 5th local elections are over, and the June 8th general election is on its way.

 Non-neoliberals can forget about standing for & winning elections anywhere.
-Politics in “modern” democracies is a certified neoliberal activity backed by “how dare you vote for anyone else!” personalities, a thoroughly neoliberal media, incredible neoliberal financing, “is it real?” neoliberal persuasion… The STUFF of “inverted totalitarianism”, a gift to the world from the ascendancy of “corporate suffrage”.
-Even if you win the election you contest, how are you going to cope with the STUFF?
+Politics in “modern” democracies is a certified neoliberal activity backed by “how dare you vote for anyone else!” personalities, a thoroughly neoliberal media, incredible neoliberal financing, “is it real?” neoliberal persuasion… Is this not the STUFF of “inverted totalitarianism”, a gift to the world from the ascendancy of “corporate suffrage”.
+Even if you win the elections you contest, how are you going to cope with the STUFF?
 With the everyday voter and hoper on your side?
 Really?
 History is someplace else now.
-If the neoliberal personalities can’t beat you, their bags of money will or their airtime or their candy vans… will crush you.
-All in, it is the biggest, most subtle and most distorted game ever of “If You Cannot Beat Them You Join Them”.
+If the neoliberal personalities can’t beat you, their bags of money will or their airtime or their candy vans will crush you.
+All in all, it is the biggest, most subtle and most distorted game ever of “If You Cannot Beat Them You Join Them”.
 Still want to play?

-Election voting based on immigration and international relations is quite interesting now in the UK.
-One story tells of Labour voters who turned UKIP and now Conservative because of Europe and immigration citing a favourable newspaper coup for the Prime Minister who claimed that the EU Commission is effectively interfering with UK elections.
-Such is a politically interesting coup that was intended to overshadow more important issues.
-The obviously neoliberal Democrats tried that on Russia in the last US presidential elections.
+Election voting based on immigration and international relations is quite unusual now in the UK.
+One story tells of Labour voters who turned UKIP and now Conservative because of Europe and immigration, citing a favourable newspaper coup for the Prime Minister who claimed that the EU Commission is effectively interfering with UK elections.
+Such is the politically impressive coup with the intension to overshadow more important issues.
+The neoliberal Democrats tried that on Russia in the last US presidential elections.
 Can people still vote their conscience in the UK and get even a fraction of what they expected out of it?
 Vote Labour, Vote Conservative, Vote Lib Dem, Vote Green, Vote SNP, you are voting for a narrow uni-linear neoliberal agenda, regardless of your intentions for voting.
-And they are totally fed up of what politics has made of Britain.
+And the voters are sincerely fed up of what politics has made of Britain.